chloe-nguyen-12/facebook-clone/README.md

 ## How to use
--Run npm i
+- Run npm i
--Run npm start
+- Run npm start
--Enjoy!!
+- Enjoy!!